Skip to main content

 Location of desired capabilities files

 You can find the settings files for each environment in the <your test project location>\settings\internal folder.
-The files for each driver are named as follows:

-Edge (Chromium) com.kms.katalon.core.webui.edge chromium.properties
+Edge (Chromium)com.kms.katalon.core.webui.edge chromium.properties